-With the sky looking ominous overhead, I had been bouncing on my toes for nearly an hour at Parapat Bus Terminal trying to regain some feeling in my extremities and was increasingly concerned a deserted bus station wasn’t the ideal place to start my voyage down the Trans-Sumatran Highway to Bukittinggi.
+With the sky looking ominous overhead, I bounced on my toes for nearly an hour at Parapat Bus Terminal trying to regain some feeling in my extremities.
+In this state of increasing concern, it became clear that a deserted bus station did not represent the ideal place to start a voyage down the Trans-Sumatran Highway.
+The supposed destination: Bukittinggi.

-In the name of adventure I had taken the ferry across Lake Toba in the midst of a typhoon but was now starting to regret the decision intensely.
+I began the expedition with a ferry across Lake Toba amid a typhoon and was now starting to regret the decision intensely.
 Overhead, storm clouds were belching ominously again.

 A snapshot of Sumatra’s untamed and dreamlike terrain waited.
 I prayed it wouldn’t rain.